oni20/atd-sensor-asif/README.md

 - Then run `npm run start`.
 UI will start running on port number `3000`.
 Localhost URL is `http://localhost:3000/`
 - Run command `npm run test` to perform unit testing
 - To build front-end code (just in case back-end doesn't show fallback UI), run `npm run build`

+## How to test
+- Navigate to `client` folder from the project and run `npm run test`
+- Then type `a` in the terminal to run all test cases.

 # Advanced topic
 Please find the advance topic discussion below